Islamic fundamentalism in Iran: Exporting Islamic Revolution and Islamist diplomacy

 Following the Revolution, the government (with the patronage of Vladimir Putin's Russian Federation), pursued an Islamic foreign policy that included creation of Hezbollah, subsidies to Hamas, opposition to Israel and Zionist leaders, and aid to Iraq's Shiite political parties.
-Hamas leaders verified in 2008 that since Israel pulled out of the Gaza strip in 2005 they had sent their fighters to Iran to train in field tactics and weapons technology.
-In an interview in 2007, Hezbollah Deputy Secretary-General Naim Kassem told the Iranian Arabic-language TV station al-Qawthar that all military actions in Lebanon must be approved by the Tehran authorities; in 2008 Iran issued a stamp commemorating a recently killed Hezbollah leader.
+Hamas leaders verified in 2008 that since Israel pulled out of the Gaza Strip in 2005 they had sent their fighters to Iran to train in field tactics and weapons technology.
+In an interview in 2007, Hezbollah Deputy Secretary-General Naim Qassem told the Iranian Arabic-language TV station al-Qawthar that all military actions in Lebanon must be approved by the Tehran authorities; in 2008 Iran issued a stamp commemorating a recently killed Hezbollah leader.

 Fundamentalism and political realism are diplomatically incompatible.
 Iran's diplomacy lost numerous opportunities provided by international or regional political developments over the country's focus on fundamental values over national interests.
 The model of realistic fundamentalism did not work in the diplomatic arena.

 Muslim thinkers often express "religious internationalism".
 Religious modernists in Iran have still some inclinations towards religious internationalism, while the concept of nation-state is not accepted.
 Such beliefs are mainly rooted in traditional thinking rather than postmodernism.
 Religious intellectuals such as Ahmad Zeidabadi are against religious internationalism.

 Western countries have adopted various strategies with respect to fundamentalists.
 Their attitudes seem mainly driven by geopolitics and the oil market rather than religious extremism per se.
 According to Graham Fuller of the RAND Corporation and a former vice-chairman of the National Intelligence Council at CIA, the "United States had no problem with Islam or even Islamic fundamentalism as such. [...] one of the closest American allies in the Middle East, Saudi Arabia, is a fundamentalist state."